gregmarine/ByGregMarine.com/Blog/src/2024/04/09_light.md

-# TBD
+# Light

 ## More Light Required

 The message on Sunday at theChapel resonated with me.
 I've been processing it these last few days to prepare myself to write about it.
-So many messages I've heard there, or at CCGS lately, seem to be a direct answer to prayer.
-The message, *More Light Required*, was one such message.
+So many messages I've heard there, and at CCGS lately, seem to be a direct answer to prayer.
+The message at theChapel Sunday, *More Light Required*, was one such message.

 ::: details Luke 11:33-36 AMP
 > “No one lights a lamp and then puts it in a cellar nor under a basket [hiding the light], but [instead it is put] on the lampstand, so that those who come in may see the light.
 The eye is the lamp of your body.
 When your eye is clear [spiritually perceptive, focused on God], your whole body also is full of light [benefiting from God’s precepts].
 But when it is bad [spiritually blind], your body also is full of darkness [devoid of God’s word].
 Be careful, therefore, that the light that is in you is not darkness.
 So if your whole body is illuminated, with no dark part, it will be entirely bright [with light], as when the lamp gives you light with its bright rays.”